Can you go to jail for not paying debt?

 - You have an unpaid debt that the original creditor charges off and sells to a third-party debt collector.

-- That collector attempts to collect but you either dodge them or simply don’t pay because you don’t have the funds to do so.
+- That collector attempts to collect but you either dodge them or don’t pay because you don’t have the funds.

 - As a result, the collector files a civil suit against you in your state’s court system.

-- In many cases, you may not even know you’re being sued, but in any case you fail to appear at the hearing – something that according to NerdWallet’s report happens about 90% of the time
+- In many cases, you may not even know you’re being sued.
+Nevertheless, you fail to appear at the hearing – something that according to NerdWallet’s report happens about 90% of the time

 - A default judgment is entered against you.

-- That order can then be used to obtain wage garnishment and bank liens by the collector to get you to pay
+- Order can then be used to obtain wage garnishment and bank liens by the collector to get you to pay

 Sneaky, sneaky collectors.
-And it gets worse, because they often use tactics like “sewer service” which refers to the practice of figuratively or literally throwing collection notices and court summons into the sewer instead of serving the debtor as required by law.
+Because they often use tactics like “sewer service” which refers to the practice of or literally throwing collection notices and court summons into the sewer instead of serving the debtor as required by law.

 “If disreputable debt collectors are going to use tricks like this to turn civil matters into criminal, then the laws need to be amended to close loopholes that can put hardworking families at risk of jail time,” says Jeff Schwartz, Executive Director at Consolidated Credit.
 “Without a doubt, people should make every effort to pay what they owe, but if you lose your job and can’t pay back a debt, you shouldn’t have to fear being put in jail alongside hardened criminals.”